William Cash (writer)

-William Rupert Paul Cash (born 1 September 1966) is a journalist and author.
+William Rupert Paul Cash (born 1 September 1966) is a British journalist and author.

 Cash is the founder and editor-in-chief of cross-party politico magazine The Mace and The Westminster Index, a Who's Who of politics and public/foreign affairs.
 He was the founder of Spear's magazine and a director until 2020.
-Cash was the chairman of the Catholic Herald (UK and USA) and the Scottish Catholic Observer until October 2024 and is a columnist and writer for the publication.
+Cash was the chairman of the Catholic Herald (UK and US) and the Scottish Catholic Observer until October 2024 and is a columnist and writer for the publication.

 Early life

 The son of Sir William Cash, the young Cash attended St Anthony's School, Hampstead and Moor Park School before joining Downside School, moving for the sixth form to Westminster School.
 He then gained a place at Magdalene College, Cambridge, where he read English Literature.

 Career

 Between 1991 and 1999, Cash worked as Los Angeles correspondent for The Times and The Daily Telegraph.
 He also contributed to The Observer and The New Republic.
 An account of his years in California was written up in his first book, Educating William; Memoirs of a Hollywood Correspondent, in which Cash chronicled his adventures as a British journalist in America and his encounters with such figures as David Hockney, Elizabeth Taylor, Hunter Thompson, Tom Wolfe, Jay McInerney, and Antony Haden-Guest.
 The book was published in 1994 by Simon & Schuster.

 Cash became the subject of controversy for his 29 October 1994 article in The Spectator on Jews in Hollywood, "The Kings of the Deal".
 The article, which alleged the domination of Hollywood by a "Jewish cabal", drew a letter of denunciation signed by Barbra Streisand and fourteen other leading Hollywood personalities accusing Cash of advancing "anti-Semitic stereotypes" and "racist cant."
 The article also drew attacks from Neal Gabler, from whose book An Empire of Their Own: How the Jews Invented Hollywood (1988) Cash claimed to have taken the term "Jewish cabal", as well as Leon Wieseltier, Neville Nagler, then-chief executive of the Board of Deputies of British Jews, and others.
 Dominic Lawson, then-editor of The Spectator, defended his decision to publish the article, stating that "I know manic anti-Semitism when I see it, and I'm not in the habit of publishing it.

 In 1999, Cash returned to London to write a biography of the novelist Graham Greene, with the permission of the Greene literary estate.
 His biography focused on Greene's affair with the American beauty Catherine Walston.
 The Third Woman was published in 2000 by Little, Brown and Company in the UK and by Carrol and Graff in America.